deveshtiwary19/C-Console-Projects/README.md

 ==========================================================================================================

-Some Screenshots taken while running the project has also beenn attached.
+Some Screenshots taken while running the project has also been attached.
+The HardCooded Password Used in Program is "1111" which you can change in source code.
 Have a look before you run file in your system.

 ===========================================================================================================